 Treatments for Neck and Back Pain

-With so many potential causes of neck and back pain there are numerous corresponding treatments.
+With so many potential causes of back and neck pain there are numerous corresponding treatments.
 Manual therapies such as massage, chiropractic treatment, and osteopathy provide possible solutions for realignment.
 Anti-inflammatory medications, analgesics and surgery may comprise conventional treatments for neck and back pain.
 Alternative remedies, such as herbal anti-inflammatory supplements may provide a solution without the side-effects of such drugs as NSAIDs.